dthain/compilers-fa22/general.md

 3) Make sure your repository is **PRIVATE** not public, then click the green "Create repository from template" button.

 4) Copy the url of the created repository.
-It should look something like this:
+The URL should look something like this:
 `https://github.com/Ziems/nziems2-compiler`

+5) Go into your repository settings on the right side of the screen then click on "Collaborators".
+Add both me and Dr. Thain as contributors.
+Our usernames are `dthain` and `ziems`.

+6) Open slack and reply to Noah's post in the class channel with a link to your repository(the url you copied)

 **Step Two: Local Copy**.
 1) In a terminal, navigate where you'd like the project directory to be.